milliQan-sw/milliqanOffline/Run3Detector/analysis/simAnalysis/README.md

 offlineCheck1.py: check the result by applying the analysis to offline data

-NPEVSarea.py: file I have for making  NPE vs area histogram for bar and slab.
+NPEVSarea.py: file I have for making  NPE vs area histogram for bar and slab. associate sh file: NPE_Area_plot.sh.
+But please the data is save to /home/czheng/SimCosmicFlatTree/offline_Area_NPE/no_cutNPE_Area_run1163

+Cutflow8: offline analysis come with the timing window restriction + new DownwardMuon path tag for cosmic event that big hits can be found along same column. cutflow8_OL.sh: you can find the location of data saving location of cutflow 8. but please beaware the separation between timing restrction for the plot with no muon cut(see the file NPE_Area_plot.sh) data set 1 for pulse at 1000-1500ns :/home/czheng/SimCosmicFlatTree/offline_Area_NPE/1000_1500ns data set 2 for pulse at 1250-1350ns:/home/czheng/SimCosmicFlatTree/offline_Area_NPE/1250_1350ns

 SimMuon_tag.py: find the events that matches the cosmic muon characteristic and then send the eventID and file ID to muonTagPlot.py to create histograms.